MomentaryRainY/BossNPC/README.md

    PORT=3000
    ```

-3. Double-click `start.bat` again.
-On the first run it installs the locked npm
-   dependencies and loads the bundled embedding model.
+4. Save and close Notepad.
+The same terminal loads the bundled embedding model
+   and starts the proxy.
-4. Keep the terminal window open while playing BossNPC.
+5. Keep the terminal window open while playing BossNPC.
+Later sessions only
+   require double-clicking `start.bat`.

 The service is ready when the terminal prints: